Getting started with account hierarchies

 Admin portal:

-1. Upon user creation - navigate to the "All Accounts" tab, select a specific account, click "Invite user" and toggle the access option before inviting.
+- Upon user creation - Navigate to the "All Accounts" tab, select a specific account, click "Invite user," and toggle the access option before inviting.

-1. Update an exiting user - navigate to the "All Accounts" tab, select a specific account, and toggle on "Sub-account Access" in the user's list to enable access to all sub-accounts.
+- Update an existing user - Navigate to the "All Accounts" tab, select a specific account, and toggle on "Sub-account Access" in the user's list to enable access to all sub-accounts.

 Backoffice:

-1. Upon user creation - navigate to the accounts page in a specific environment, choose a specific account, click "Create user" button.
-Set the user information and toggle on the "Sub account access".
+- Upon user creation - Navigate to the accounts page in a specific environment, choose a specific account, and click the "Create user" button.
+Set the user information and toggle on "Sub-account access."

 The sub-account access toggle will appear only if the current account is defined as a parent account.

-1. Update an existing user - navigate to the accounts page in a specific environment, choose a specific account,for a specific user via the 3 dots icon choose "enable access to sub-accounts", this action can be reversed.
+- Update an existing user - Navigate to the accounts page in a specific environment, select a specific account, and for a specific user via the three dots icon, choose "Enable access to sub-accounts."
+This action can be reversed.

 Switch to sub-accounts

-• When users are granted access to sub-accounts, the accounts where they are allowed, will not appear on the user's access token (JWT) or the users state. i.e, to implement an account swither in this case, will require calculating behind the scenes which accounts the user should have access to, via APIs.
+- When users are granted access to sub-accounts, the accounts where they are allowed will not appear on the user's access token (JWT) or the user's state.
+To implement an account switcher in this case, you will need to calculate behind the scenes which accounts the user should have access to via APIs.

 Sub-account access settings

-To allow users set default sub-accounts access, make sure they have fe.account-hierarchy.write.subAccountAccess permission.
-Then, under All Accounts tab in your application's self-service under the three dots at the top right corner of the account page, find the settings.
-End users can select the default state for new users that will be invited to the application.
+tab in your application's self-service portal, users can select the default state for new users that will be invited to the application.

 The Default off setting prevents users from accessing sub-accounts upon invitation.
 You can change this default on demand.